rubiefawn/remedy/knowledge-and-treasure/fighting-and-magical-talents.md

 ### Mage Slayer

-You have practiced techniques useful in combat against spellcasters, gaining the following benefits:
+You have practiced techniques useful in combat against spell-casters, gaining the following benefits:

 * When you wound a creature that is concentrating on a spell, that creature suffers a -1 penalty on the Sanity check it makes to maintain its concentration.
 * You gain a +1 bonus on checks against spells and tricks cast by creatures within 5 feet of you.